January 18, 2021

 Grandiflora - Better than the Plaza

 As we drove into Laurel, MS, a calm set over me.
-I could tell that this town and I were about to get along really well.
+I could tell that visiting Laurel, MS was going to fit me like a glove.
 The quaintness and the cleanliness stuck out as we drove through the streets of Laurel to get to the Grandiflora.
-As we pulled up to this beautiful, white mansion, I knew I had “done good” this time around.
+As we pulled up to this beautiful white mansion, I knew I had “done good” this time around.
 The note on the door told me to call Hugh, who turned out to be the owner of the home.
 He showed us around the downstairs, our room, and we settled in.
 Our room was the Thomas room, and it was just perfect.
 It had a king size bed, a large bathroom with a nice size shower (with a head on either side!) and plenty of room to open our suitcases.
 I thought I had died and gone to heaven, especially after that cabin debacle.
+The second time I did my solo jaunt, I stayed in the same room.
+All the feels!

 Laurel Mercantile in Laurel, MS